Nar Han Sef - Elite NWO Martial Arts

 Sullivan's greatest gift may have been in marketing.
 As other elite boarding schools opened, Sullivan drummed up excitement and mystique around Han Sef by working with content creators and he lobbied successfully to have Han Sef programs started at other schools.

 As Han Sef spread, schools brought in locally available martial artists to staff their programs, causing significant divergence.
-On Sullivan's death in 2061, his efforts to promote uniformity were increasingly futile and his control was increasingly being flouted.
+By the time of Sullivan's death in 2061, his efforts to promote uniformity had become increasingly futile, and his control was increasingly being flouted.

 Sullivan's student, na Majk Li sifu, facing waning interests from the schools that were the art's lifeblood, recognised that major reforms were needed, in particular uniformity across schools in order to revitalise the sport aspect of the art.
 Li managed to convince the Global Ministry of Education to create a Global Han Sef Academy, na Onpas Akkatemi nar Han Sef (OAHS).
 In order to avoid the impression of a Cascadian takeover that would have alienated other senior instructors globally, it was founded in Taipei, Taiwan, in close proximity to the Global Military Academy, with the mission of bringing multiple masters together to pay them to do nothing but train and teach, with the Cadets as their captive training audience.